Gautam Adani: the Indian tycoon weathering stock market panic

 Issued on: Modified:

-Mumbai (AFP) – Indian industrialist Gautam Adani is Asia's richest man, with a business empire spanning coal, airports, cement and media now rocked by corporate fraud allegations and a stock market crash.
+Mumbai (AFP) – Indian industrialist Gautam Adani was until this week Asia's richest man, with a business empire spanning coal, airports, cement and media but now he has been rocked by corporate fraud allegations and a stock crash.

-But the billionaire -- who this week lost $25 billion to his net worth and tumbled from third to seventh place on Forbes' global rich list -- is one of the business world's great survivors.
+Still, the tycoon -- who has in a matter of days lost nearly $60 billion of his net worth and tumbled from third to 15th place on Forbes' global rich list -- is one of the business world's great survivors.

-On New Year's Day in 1998, Adani and an associate were reportedly kidnapped by gunmen demanding $1.5 million in ransom, before being later released at an unknown location.
+On New Year's Day in 1998, Adani and an associate were reportedly kidnapped by gunmen demanding a $1.5 million ransom, before being later released at an unknown location.

 A decade later, he was dining at Mumbai's Taj Mahal Palace hotel when it was besieged by militants, who killed 160 people in one of India's worst terror attacks.